Jin Young Choi

 Baptist Missionary Training School Professorial Chair in Biblical Studies

-Dr. Jin Young Choi is Associate Professor of New Testament and Christian Origins.
-As a Lilly Fellow in the Theology and Practice Program at Vanderbilt University, she earned her Ph.D. in New Testament and Early Christianity.
-An interdisciplinary scholar with a practical focus, Choi was awarded a postdoctoral fellowship from the Louisville Institute as part of the Institute’s Vocation of the Theological Educator Initiative.
+Dr. Jin Young Choi is Professor of New Testament and Christian Origins and the Baptist Missionary Training School Professorial Chair in Biblical Studies.
+She earned her Ph.D. in New Testament and Early Christianity at Vanderbilt University and was awarded a postdoctoral fellowship from the Louisville Institute as part of the Institute’s Vocation of the Theological Educator Initiative.

-Attuned not only to the local church, but also to the life of Christianity internationally, Choi has authored Bible study books and lectionary resources for the church and has given lectures and presentations to diverse audience—most recently at the Chautauqua Institution (2015) and for the Council for World Mission (2017).
+Attuned not only to the local church but also to the life of global Christianity, Choi has authored Bible study books and lectionary resources for the church and has given lectures and presentations to diverse audience—most recently for the Council for World Mission (2017-2019) and the Society of Asian Biblical Studies (2018).
 Her scholarship is also dedicated to the wider academic society in the U.S. and internationally.
-She serves as co-chair on the steering committee of the Minority Criticism and Biblical Interpretation program unit of the Society of Biblical Literature, and as a committee member of both Asian and Asian-American Hermeneutics and Synoptic Gospel sections.
+Choi has served the Society of Biblical Literature in several capacities and currently is a co-chair of the Minority Criticism and Biblical Interpretation steering committee and a member of editorial boards of Semeia Studies; and International Voices in Biblical Studies.